-Abstract: The permissibility of the IUD is a matter of halachic debate.
-The bleeding that can accompany this method is of particular concern in this patient population as it may render the wife niddah and prohibit any physical contact.
+Abstract: The permissibility of the IUD (both copper and progesterone containing) is a matter of halachic debate.
+The bleeding that can accompany these methods is of particular concern in this patient population as it may render the wife niddah and prohibit any physical contact between husband and wife.
 Timing of insertion or removal so as to minimize niddah may also be of concern to such patients.

-There is debate among religious authorities as to the desirability of the IUD, because the exact mechanism of this device is still not completely understood.
-One possibility is that it prevents implantation .
-Since this is considered by some to be a form of abortion, there are rabbis who forbid this method.
-Many rabbis, however, permit the use of the IUD because the mechanism of action is more likely to be interference with fertilization rather than implantation, and because even preventing implantation would be less problematic at such an early stage of embryonic development [A].
+There is debate among religious authorities as to the desirability of the IUD.
+Those who object feel that the possible mechanism of preventing implantation is a form of abortion.
+Many rabbis, however, permit the use of the IUD because the mechanism of action is more likely to be interference with fertilization rather than implantation, and because even preventing implantation would be less problematic at such an early stage of embryonic development .

 Insertion and Removal

-Some IUD's also release hormones: the Progesterone T releases progesterone and Mirena releases levonorgestrel.
-These are marketed as causing less bleeding.
-They do, in fact, result in fewer problems of heavy menses and the resulting anemia , but produce a friable uterine lining that is more likely to cause staining .
-In addition, since the progesterone incorporated into the device can cause bleeding due to hormonal changes in the lining, even those who view the intermenstrual bleeding from a plain IUD as resulting from trauma would not do so in this case.
+Hormone containing intrauterine devices are marketed as causing less bleeding.
+They do, in fact, result in fewer problems of heavy menses and the resulting anemia , but can produce much staining in first half year of use .
 While this bleeding is reported to decrease over time , the initial months can be very stressful and the couple should be advised that prolonged spotting may accompany the beginning of this method.
-Some couples may nevertheless prefer hormone-releasing IUD's, as over time the woman is more likely to become amenorrheic .They should consult with their rabbi as to strategies to avoid becoming niddah from spotting (e.g. colored undergarments).
+Some couples may nevertheless prefer hormone-releasing IUD's, as over time the woman is more likely to become amenorrheic .They should consult with their rabbi as to strategies to avoid becoming niddah from spotting (e.g., colored undergarments).

-One form of the IUD, Gynefix, is imbedded in the uterine wall .
+Frameless IUDs are imbedded in the uterine wall .
 There is some evidence in the literature that this may minimize the amount of bleeding .
 There has been some discussion as to whether the insertion site can be viewed as a "wound" to which spotting can be halachically attributed.
 At present, this is not a clearly accepted position.
 However, if this method is chosen for medical reasons, the patient's rabbi should be consulted on this point.

 Barrier to Immersion

-Since the IUD is inserted deeply (inside the uterus), neither it nor the strings that extrude into the vagina are considered a barrier to mikveh immersion [F].
+Since the IUD is inserted deeply (inside the uterus), neither it nor the strings that extrude into the vagina are considered a barrier to mikveh immersion.
 They do not interfere with the performance of the internal self examinations known as bedikot.